A Topological Quantum Field Theory for Character Varieties of Non-orientable Surfaces: Non-orientable surfaces

-\begin{remark} Note that in this expression we divide by $[G]$ even though $[G]$ is often not invertible in $\K(\Var_k)$.
-This can be solved by working in the localization of $\K(\Var_k)$ w.r.t. $[G]$.
-Consequently, the resulting class will only be defined up to an annihilator of $[G]$, but in many cases this causes no problems when extracting algebraic data.
-For example, the $E$-polynomial of a complex variety can be obtained from its class in the Grothendieck ring via $e : \K(\Var_\CC) \to \ZZ[u, v]$.
-If $e([G]) \ne 0$, then we must have $e(x) = 0$ for any annihilator $x$ of $[G]$ since $\ZZ[u, v]$ is a domain.
-In particular, to know the $E$-polynomial of a variety it is enough to know its class in the localized Grothendieck ring. \end{remark}
+\begin{remark} To obtain the virtual class $[R_G(N_r)]$ from the equation above, one needs to localize the Grothendieck ring $\K(\Var_k)$ by $[G]$.
+Consequently, the resulting virtual class will only be known up to an annihilator of $[G]$, but usually this causes no problems when extracting algebraic data.
+For example, the $E$-polynomial of a complex variety can be obtained from its virtual class via the ring morphism $e : \K(\Var_\CC) \to \ZZ[u, v]$.
+Since $\ZZ[u, v]$ is a domain, as long as $e([G]) \ne 0$, one can obtain the $E$-polynomial of a complex variety from its virtual class in the localized Grothendieck ring. \end{remark}